Slayer95/aura-bot/CLI.md

 ## \`--w3version \<NUMBER\>\`

 Specifies the version that is to be used when hosting Warcraft 3 games.
-There is no cross-version compatibility.
 This parameter allows Aura to switch versions on the spot.

+Note that, while Aura supports some degree of cross-version compatibility, the version specified by this parameter is assumed in case Aura cannot figure out the version used by a game client.

 This option is equivalent to ``<game.version>`` in `config.ini`